i0Ek3/IACM/README.md

 IACM is an improved DPoS consensus implement by Go, which includes algorithm IDTM and DCML.
 Of course, all stuff here just simulation instead of real ones, so if you want to use it, please be careful and YOU OWN RISK.
 After all, this repo just for personal academic research, BE KNOWN!!!

+## Refactor Plan

+> (WIP), please check refactor branch.

+- fully use Go language features
+- add test file
+- modulize the code and depart the function
+- structurize the project with api/cmd etc.
+- fully use package manage tool: go mod
+- refactor the code and remove the unused code
+- probably add new features for IACM
+- use middleware: redis/rpc etc.
+- rich documentation with godoc

 ## Build & Run

 You can build and run this file in macOS/Windows/Linux platform with same command: